 Prerequisite: Permission of the Academic Department.
-Students must speak with his/her Academic Advisor, as well as Career Services before registering.
+Students must speak with his/her Academic Advisor, as well as the Center for Career and Professional Development before registering.

 Equine Studies Course Descriptions

 EQU105 Exploring the Equine Industry

 Horses are at the center of a powerful agricultural industry, with direct, indirect and induced spending totaling over \$100 billion dollars each year.
 This course looks closely at this industry and explores the equestrian culture that surrounds it.
 Students examine the roles of horses and other equines in our society, the duty of care placed on owners and caretakers, and the impact of the industry on land stewardship.
 Current events, various values systems, animal rights and welfare, and the history and future of the industry are all considered.
 This course is open to students in any major.